Mushirul Hasan: Death and legacy

-Hasan passed away on 10 December 2018 and was buried at Jamia Millia Islamia graveyard.
+Hasan died on 10 December 2018 and was buried at Jamia Millia Islamia graveyard.

 An endowment named after him was established by Jamia Millia Islamia with the donation from his wife Zoya Hasan.
 The endowment was slated to offer a post-doctoral fellowship and two post-graduate merit-cum-means scholarships annually.
 An annual Mushirul Hasan Memorial Seminar on contemporary history, society and politics in India is also organized at the university.